 How do you plan to market my house?

-You also need to know how an Omaha and Council Bluffs realtor plans to market your house before signing a listing agreement in Council Bluffs of Omaha.
+You also need to know how an Omaha and Council Bluffs realtor plans to market your house before signing a listing agreement in Omaha of Omaha.
 One of your chief concerns should be whether the Omaha and Council Bluffs agent has the requisite online marketing savvy because most people today do the bulk of their home shopping online.

 Heres what the industry pros recommend that you ask in this area: “As a seller, you’ll want to know exactly how the Council Bluffs and Omaha real estate agent will market your home.
 Is a direct mail campaign appropriate?
 Will the house be advertised online with its own webpage, how will it be promoted online?
 The National Association of Realtors say that over 90% of all home shoppers look online before physically visiting the house.
 Where and how often does your Omaha and Council Bluffs real estate advertise?
 What kind of photography does Council Bluffs and Omaha realtor offer?
 What steps will she take to prepare your home for sale?”